 Welcome to my May 2019 Expense Report.
-Let’s dive right in!
+Above is a visual breakdown of my monthly expenses.

 It’s fun to read my previous month’s expense report, and gander at my optimistic expectations for each coming month.
 Hopefully my optimistic expectations and future guidance begin to materialize, but each expense report has been a reality check for me.

 As I look over my personal finance spreadsheets at the end of each month, I’m realizing how impactful my car purchase has been to my savings rate, lowering my savings ceiling due to fixed monthly payments and insurance costs.
 But that car has provided me a lot of freedom and fun, even if I’m only driving it once or twice a week.

 Even more catastrophic to savings is needing to pay rent in a high cost of living area!
 As my lease term comes to a close, finding a more affordable place to live will be my top priority.